kennethreitz-archive/.com/content/posts/121217-requests-1.0.md

 - Removal of the magic `Response.json` property.
 Replaced with a method.
 - Change of `prefetch` argument to `stream`, to emphasize its purpose.
 - Sessions now provide all persistience, connections, and configuration.
 No magic.
 - Session creation no longer has any options.
-You can modify a session once it's instantiated.
+You can modify a session yourself.
 - Removal of esoteric ISC license.
 Replaced with Apache 2.0.
-- There are no more gobal configuration defaults.
+- There are no more global configuration defaults.

 > Simplicity is always better than functionality.
   — Pieter Hintjens